 What’s the difference between the national Living Wage and the real Living Wage?

-Calculated on the cost of living – the real Living Wage is calculated by an independent body and is based on the cost of living.
+Calculated on the cost of living – the real Living Wage UK is calculated by an independent body and is based on the cost of living.
 London weighting is applied because of the extra costs associated with living and working in the capital.
 In contrast, the national Living Wage is a percentage of average earnings, with no London weighting.

-Voluntary - the real Living Wage is voluntary, whereas the national Living Wage is mandated by law.
+Voluntary - the real Living Wage UK is voluntary, whereas the national Living Wage is mandated by law.
 Employers who pay the real Living Wage are seen as going above and beyond the Government minimums.
 This helps to ensure that their employees are paid a wage that covers the cost of living which improves financial wellness.
 Financial wellness reduces the risk of employee stress and absenteeism.

 What does the real Living Wage mean for employees?